div-Leo/gallereact/README.md

 | `title`   | String  |    -    |  false   |  Title of the image  |
 | `caption` | String  |    -    |  false   | Caption of the image |

+If you don't have any tagline you can pass just the url of the images.

 ## Other examples